aragon/developer-portal/docs/core/03-reference-guide/core/dao/DAO.md

 ####  error `ZeroAmount`

-Thrown if the deposit or withdraw amount is zero.
+Thrown if the deposit amount is zero.

 ```solidity
 error ZeroAmount()